Stathis Tavlaridis: Saint-Étienne

-Despite being linked with a hosts of Ligue 1 clubs, notably Bordeaux, Marseille, and Monaco, Tavlaridis announced that he was signing with AS Saint-Étienne for €2.5m after agreeing to a three-year deal with the club.
+Despite being linked with a hosts of Ligue 1 clubs, notably Bordeaux, Marseille, and Monaco, Tavlaridis announced that he was signing with Saint-Étienne for €2.5m after agreeing to a three-year deal with the club.
 Tavlaridis was handed the number 4 shirt and quickly inserted into the first eleven forming partnerships with Moustapha Bayal Sall.
 Tavlaridis made his debut against his former club Lille and was applauded by the Lille home fans.

-Tavlaridis got off to a great start for the 2007–08 season scoring his first goal with AS Saint-Étienne in a 2–1 victory over Sochaux the following week.
-Tavlaridis was contract in the summer of 2009 with AS Saint-Étienne and a number of Premier League clubs were at the time believed to be prepared to offer him a route back to England.
+Tavlaridis got off to a great start for the 2007–08 season scoring his first goal with Saint-Étienne in a 2–1 victory over Sochaux the following week.
+Tavlaridis was contract in the summer of 2009 with Saint-Étienne and a number of Premier League clubs were at the time believed to be prepared to offer him a route back to England.
 With this being so, he was named as the club's permanent captain by manager Alain Perrin following the first league match of the 2009–10 Ligue 1 season, after having served as vice-captain the previous season.
 Tavlaridis was removed as captain shortly due to his long-term injury.
 This move saw his playing time reduced, where he played only six more matches in that season for Saint-Étienne.
 Tavlaridis in all made 69 appearances for the Ligue 1 team, scoring twice.

 AEL

-On 30 April 2010 AEL announced that an agreement had been reached with the 29-year-old centre-back who will join the club in the summer on a free transfer, when his contract with les Verts has been finally wound down.
-Nicknamed 'Taureau' in France because of his bullish style of play, the Greek was initially a success in Ligue 1 with Lille OSC and then AS Saint-Étienne, though he fell out of favour at the Stade Geoffroy-Guichard earlier this season under head coach Alain Perrin.
-When the former Olympique Lyonnais boss was axed, Tavlaridis had an immediate chance to impress under Christophe Galtier, though his red card against Olympique de Marseille 10 minutes into Galtier's first game in charge effectively ended his first team career with les Verts.
+On 30 April 2010, AEL announced that an agreement had been reached with the 29-year-old centre-back who would join the club in the summer on a free transfer, when his contract with les Verts had been finally wound down.
+Nicknamed 'Taureau' in France because of his bullish style of play, the Greek was initially a success in Ligue 1 with Lille and then Saint-Étienne, though he fell out of favour at the Stade Geoffroy-Guichard earlier in the season under head coach Alain Perrin.
+When the former Lyon boss was axed, Tavlaridis had an immediate chance to impress under Christophe Galtier, though his red card against Marseille ten minutes into Galtier's first game in charge effectively ended his first team career with les Verts.
 Tavlaridis signed a four-year deal.

-On 9 August 2011, however, Tavlaridis terminated his contract without following the team's relegation to the Football League.
+On 9 August 2011, however, Tavlaridis terminated his contract, following the team's relegation to the Football League.